 Dr. Bhandary’s work spans feminist ethics and political philosophy.
 In her book project, “Freedom to care: liberalism, dependency care and multiculturalism” she is developing an account of liberalism that incorporates the basic need to receive care.
 In addition to her work on feminist liberalism and care, she works on personal and political autonomy, Rawlsian contractarianism, the capabilities approach, multiculturalism and disagreement, and criteria of adequacy for theories of justice.
 Much of her work is united by the questions: How do theoretical models of the person translate into systematic patterns of disadvantage in political theory, and how can the models be improved?
 She also collaborates with scholars and practitioners in other disciplines to bring feminist normative theory to applied contexts.
 She regularly teaches the courses Multiculturalism and Toleration, Rawls’s Moral and Political Philosophy, Matters of Life and Death and Bioethics.

-- Bhandary, A. 2017.
-“Dependency care before pizza: A liberal approach to dependency care and individual choice, A reply to Jan Narveson,” The Journal of Philosophical Research, forthcoming.
+- Bhandary, A. 2018.
+“Dependency care before pizza: A reply to Jan Narveson,” The Journal of Philosophical Research, forthcoming.

 - Bhandary, Asha L. 2017.
 "The Arrow of Care Map: Abstract Care in Ideal Theory."
 Feminist Philosophy Quarterly 3, (4).
 Article 5. https://ir.lib.uwo.ca/fpq/vol3/iss4/5.

 - Bhandary, A. 2017.
 “Arranged Marriage: Could it Contribute to Justice?”
 The Journal of Political Philosophy, Early View published Sept.
 29, 2017. http://onlinelibrary.wiley.com/doi/10.1111/jopp.12144/full